- Oatley Village Festival stall sites are located in four main area within the Festival boundaries.

 Cancellation - A cancellation fee of $20 will apply where a booking is cancelled more than two weeks prior to the Festival date.
 Payments are non-refundable if cancelled within two weeks of the Festival date.
 The Festival will not be cancelled due to weather conditions, unless deemed unsafe by Georges River Council, Police or the State Emergency Service.

-Entry is permitted into the Festival area to set up from 6.15am to 8.00am.
-All vehicles must exit the enclosed Festival area by 8.15am unless special permision has been granted.
+Entry is permitted into the Festival area to set up from 6.00am to 8.00am.
+All vehicles must exit the enclosed Festival area by 8.15am unless special permission has been granted.
 Unauthorised vehicles must NOT be parked within the barricaded area after 8.15am.
-Stall holders are required to comply with directions from the State Emergency Services (SES) or Lions Club volunteers.
+Stallholders are required to comply with directions from the State Emergency Services (SES) or Lions Club volunteers.

 Parking - Off Street parking is available from 6.00am - 5.00pm at the Georges River College off Hurstville Road, North of the Oatley Memorial Park.
-Stall holders are expected to park at off-street parking at the Georges River Oatley Campus.
+Stallholders are expected to park at off-street parking at the Georges River Oatley Campus.
 The campus is located nearby (5 minute walk) and a regular shuttle bus will be provided to stall sites from 7am to 8.30am.

 Site Dismantling - Vehicles will not be allowed access within the barricaded area until close of Festival.
-SES volunteers will announce with vehicle access is permitted and it is safe to do so, usually around 3.30pm.
+SES volunteers will announce when vehicle access is permitted and it is safe to do so, usually around 3.30pm.
 Stall holders wishing to pack up stalls before the end of the Festival must leave their vehicle outside the barricaded Festival area.